yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/if_statement_check.markdown

 ## IfStatementCheck

-In if-statements we use parentheses in the following cases:
+In if-statements, we use parentheses in the following cases:

 * Around expressions that use arithmetic or relational operators.